4ms/metamodule/README.md

 The simulator uses SDL2, which must be installed on your host machine.
 It only simulates graphics right now (audio can be added -- TODO).
+The window can be re-sized in order to examine precise pixel alignment.

 Navigate using the left and right arrows to simulate the encoder turning CCW and CW.